vicharak-in/shrike_fpga/Docs/generating_your_first_bitstream.md

 </div>

-2. Double click on the FPGA ( ) in our case.
+2. Double click on the FPGA (SLG47910 (BB)) in our case.
-NOTE: You can also just open the led blink project available in the Projects section of github that can be one from the open option in hte bottom right corner and then navigate the the ffpga file of that project.
+NOTE: You can also just open the led blink project available in the Projects section of github that can be done from the open option in the bottom right corner and then navigate to the ffpga file of that project.

 <div align="center">